Calliari/kubernetes/kubectl_aliases_cmds.md

-kubectl get pods                              # List all pods in the namespace kubectl get pod my-pod -o yaml                # Get a pod's YAML kubectl get pod my-pod -o yaml --export       # Get a pod's YAML without cluster specific information kubectl get endpoints                         # List of endpoints in your cluster that get created with a service: kubectl get sa -n default                     # Get service-account from default namespace
+kubectl get pods                              # List all pods in the namespace kubectl get pod my-pod -o yaml                # Get a pod's YAML kubectl get pod my-pod -o yaml --export       # Get a pod's YAML without cluster specific information kubectl get endpoints                         # List of endpoints in your cluster that get created with a service: (it shows also the IP of the pods that the service is directing traffic to) kubectl get sa -n default                     # Get service-account from default namespace

 ```